Joopie1994/habbo-encryption/README.md

-Encryption
+HabboEncryption
 ==========

-For the latest Habbo version use the HabboEncryptionHandlerV2 class.
+For the latest Habbo version use the HabboEncryption class.
-To initialize the Encryption handler V2.
-Put this in your main class somewhere
+To initialize the HabboEncryption class, put this in your main class somewhere

 ```
-  RsaKeyHolder keys = new RsaKeyHolder();
-  HabboEncryptionHandlerV2.Initialize(keys);
+  // Load your rsa keys (D, Modules and Exponent).
+  RSACParameters rsaParameters = RSACParameters.FromXmlFile(@"D:\path\to\your\rsa.keys");

+  HabboEncryption.GetInstance(rsaParameters, 128); // returns a new static instance of the encryption handler with 128bits diffiehellman keys.
+  // or
+  HabboEncryption habboEncryption = new HabboEncryption(rsaParameters, 128); // creates a new instance of the encryption handler with 128bits diffiehellman keys.
 ```

 For the initialization for the crypto event is the packet: string, string

 ```
-  response.WriteString(HabboEncryptionHandlerV2.GetRsaDiffieHellmanPrimeKey());
-  response.WriteString(HabboEncryptionHandlerV2.GetRsaDiffieHellmanGeneratorKey());
+  response.WriteString(HabboEncryption.GetInstance().GetRSADiffieHellmanPKey());
+  response.WriteString(HabboEncryption.GetInstance().GetRSADiffieHellmanGKey());
 ```

 And for the last message event which you get after sending the initialization packet is

 ```
   string cipherPublicKey = request.ReadString();
-  BigInteger sharedKey = HabboEncryptionHandlerV2.CalculateDiffieHellmanSharedKey(cipherPublicKey);
+  BigInteger sharedKey = HabboEncryption.GetInstance().CalculateDiffieHellmanSharedKey(cipherPublicKey);
   if (sharedKey != 0)
   {
-    // do your stuff with the shared key
+    ARC4 rc4 = HabboEncryption.InitializeARC4(sharedKey);
   }
   else
   {